rajasegar/alacritty-themes/README.md

 ```
 alias at='alacritty-themes'
 ```
 Now you can simply use `at` to choose themes for your alacritty terminal.

 ```
 at
 ```

+## Discussions

+If you have some questions about alacritty-themes, please use the [Discussions Tab](https://github.com/rajasegar/alacritty-themes/discussions) in the correct category that way our community can solve their questions faster.

 ## Contributors